The Banking of the Future

 The Green Light Has Been Given for Open Finance in Switzerland

 Established banks cannot ignore Open Finance if they want to maintain their competitive position.
-However, there is still a lot to do in Switzerland in terms of implementation: a recent Open Banking Study showed that around 17 percent of Swiss banks have completed the API opening, while 67 percent are planning to do so.
+However, there is still a lot to do in Switzerland in terms of implementation: in a study from 2023, 27% of banks stated to have completed an API opening and a further 43% plans to do so.
+Smaller banks still hesitate: as per the study, financial institutions with a balance sheet of under CHF 1 billion do not yet have any API openings at all and 67% do not even plan on implementing them.

 In part, Open Finance is still regarded as a purely IT issue, yet it holds immense strategic significance.
 According to Accenture, Open Banking could hold a global revenue potential of up to $416 billion for the financial industry.
 In other words, everyone really does benefit, customers and banks alike.